 Time Your Scenterpiece® Use

 Most of these melt cups fragrance a room really well even before they are fully melted.
 Try keeping your Scenterpiece® on just long enough to fully melt the wax, then immediately turn it off.
 The fragrance will continue to scent your room as it is starting to solidify and even for a while afterwards.
 Better yet, get a Scenterpiece® melter with a timer and have it auto-turn off for you at specific times!
 If you don’t want to invest in a melter with a timer (which I think is totally worth it), you can buy a timer that can attach to your melter and have it turn on and off at set times.
-This seriously extends the use of your melt cups beyond the stated 24 hour use.
+This seriously extends the use of your melt cups beyond the stated 24 hours.
+I’ve been able to use one of my melt cups for several weeks using this method.

 Reuse Melt Cup Wax